AcademySoftwareFoundation/OpenImageIO/ASWF/project_intake.md

   - [ ] **(Awaiting final draft from LF)** Trademarks/mark ownership rights ( complete 'LF Projects - Form of Trademark and Account Assignment' - create [issue on foundation repo](https://github.com/AcademySoftwareFoundation/foundation/issues/new) - only needed if project using existing name )
   - [ ] Domain name	( create [issue with the LF IT staff](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/group/19) to setup/transfer )
   - [ ] Zoom account access ( create [issue on foundation repo](https://github.com/AcademySoftwareFoundation/foundation/issues/new) to get access to credentials )
-  - [ ] Social media accounts or other project accounts	( create [issue on foundation repo](https://github.com/AcademySoftwareFoundation/foundation/issues/new) to transfer )
+  - [X] (N/A) Social media accounts or other project accounts	( create [issue on foundation repo](https://github.com/AcademySoftwareFoundation/foundation/issues/new) to transfer )
   - [X] Logo(s)	( create [issue on artwork repo](https://github.com/AcademySoftwareFoundation/artwork/issues/new) to add in SVG and PNG format and color/black/white )
 - New Project Governance
   - [X] TSC members identified